deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 #f.write(payload)
 #f.close()
 ```
 You may have to break the bad characters up into two sections.
 When printing these characters to the console, you will notice a break in the lines.
 Just try chunks of the characters at a time.
-In the end, when you throw all of these characters at the application you will find the allowed character set.
+In the end, when you throw all these characters at the application you will find the allowed character set.
 To save time, I will provide it to you.
 The allowed characters for this exploit are as follows (in hex):
 `01-04, 06, 10-7E`.
 This will prove to provide some challenges going forward.
 But for now, just remember these characters are bad.

-Are We There Yet
+Are We There Yet?
 ---
-So there is a dilemma at this point.
+So, there is a dilemma at this point.
 How can we jump to where our expected shellcode is going to be without our opcode `eb`?
 We are going to have to use a different type of instruction.
-The instruction we are going to use is `Jump If Overflow` and `Jump If Not OVerflow`, known as `JO` and `JNO`, respectively.
+The instruction we are going to use is `Jump If Overflow` and `Jump If Not Overflow`, known as `JO` and `JNO`, respectively.

 Look at the below screenshot.
 These are what are known as the flags.
 These flags can be used to test conditions, similar to how `if` statements have variables to test conditions in high level programming languages like C!

 <img src="{{ site.url }}{{ site.baseurl }}/images/9.png" alt="">

 Look in the above image at the `O` flag.
-This is the flag we will be using! `JO` (Jump Overflow) is an opcode that will perform the amount of bytes appended to the opcode __IF__ that flag is set to `1`, at the time of execution.
+This is the flag we will be using! `JO` (Jump Overflow) is an opcode that will jump the number of bytes appended to the opcode __IF__ that flag is set to `1`, at the time of execution.
 A `JNO` (Jump If Not Overflow) will occur if the `O` flag is set to 0 at the time of execution.

 The reason why we would want to use these opcodes is simple.
 They adhere to the character set we are limited to!
 The opcode for `JO` is `\x70` and the opcode for `JNO` is `\x71`.
-We can actually do something pretty clever here, too.
+We actually can do something pretty clever here, too.
 Since these are conditional jumps, that means there must be some type of event or sentiment that must be present in order for the jump to happen.
 Instead of trying to manipulate the flags to meet the condition needed by the jump, you can stack the opcodes!
 Here is an example of this:

-If I input an opcode of `\x70\x06\x71\x06` this means my instruction will do a `JO` 6 bytes forward __THEN__ a `JNO` 6 bytes forward.
+If I input an opcode of `\x70\x06\x71\x06` this means my instruction will do a `JO` 6 bytes forward, __THEN__ a `JNO` 6 bytes forward.
 But, if my first instruction gets executed, I can disregard the fact I ever had the second instruction.
 And if the first instruction does not execute, it will default to the second instruction!
 Before we update the PoC, I want to show something that happened on the stack after our `pop <reg> pop <reg> ret` instructions.
 There are a few null bytes that were thrown on to the stack as seen below:

 <img src="{{ site.url }}{{ site.baseurl }}/images/10.png" alt="">